mikiest/sptools/README.md

 This is a **workspace specific** config file, created automatically at the root of the workspace when using the `SPTools: Init` command.

-For now it only stores the SharePoint site URL.
+For now it only stores the SharePoint site URL and you don't need to touch it.

 ## Commands